General information on the gambling system reform

 -

-The new system would allow Veikkaus Oy to run gambling games both as a monopoly actor and as a separate enterprise in the competitive market.
-This would be subject to the condition that the functions of the monopoly actor and the competitive market enterprise, such as gambling game websites, gambling game account and customer registers, are clearly separated within the group.
-Moreover, the financial relations between the monopoly actor and the competitive market enterprise would have to be organised on an arm’s length basis.
-Any distortion of competition will also be tackled by means of the monopoly compensation so that any excess proceeds from monopoly activities would not be used to finance the group’s other functions.
-The Prime Minister’s Office would remain responsible for state ownership steering of the entire group also going forward.
+The new system will allow Veikkaus Group to run gambling games both as an exclusive operator and as a separate company in the competitive market.
+This will be subject to the condition that the functions of the exclusive operator and the competitive market company, such as gambling game websites, player accounts and customer registers, are clearly separated within the Group.
+Moreover, the financial relations between the exclusive operator and the competitive market company will have to be organised on market terms.
+Any distortion of competition will also be tackled by means of the exclusive licence fee so that any excess proceeds from monopoly activities would not be used to finance the Group’s other functions.
+The Prime Minister’s Office will remain responsible for state ownership steering of the entire Group also going forward.

 -

 Yes.
-Veikkaus need no longer be a wholly stated-owned limited liability company.
-This would allow the state owner greater latitude in respect of any future decisions concerning ownership of Veikkaus.
+Veikkaus Oy need no longer be a wholly stated-owned limited liability company.
+This will allow the state owner greater latitude in respect of any future decisions concerning ownership of Veikkaus.
 The proposed legislation will not immediately change the holding of the state in Veikkaus Oy.
-It will moreover ensure that the state would retain control over Veikkaus Oy under all circumstances.
-If, at some later point in time, the state decided to relinquish its holding in Veikkaus Oy in part or in full due to the development of shareholder value, this would be subject to the approval of Parliament.
+In addition, it has been ensured that the state will retain control over Veikkaus Oy under all circumstances.
+If, at some later point in time, the state decides to relinquish its holding in Veikkaus Oy in part or in full due to the development of shareholder value, this will be subject to the approval of Parliament.

 Taxation